mdozmorov/SNP_notes/README.md

 ### PRS

--Polygenic risk score (PRS) analysis guidelines and tutorial.
+- Polygenic risk score (PRS) analysis guidelines and tutorial.
 PRS is an estimate of an individual’s genetic liability to a trait or disease, calculated according to their genotype profile and relevant genome-wide association study (GWAS) data.
 Box 1 - definitions.
 Several options how PRSs are calculated.
 [Online tutorial](https://choishingwan.github.io/PRS-Tutorial/) with data and R/command line examples using PLINK, PRSice-2, LDpred-2 and lassosum for QC of base and target data, PRS calculations, visualizing results. <details>
     <summary>Paper</summary>
     Choi, S.W., Mak, T.S. & O’Reilly, P.F.
 Tutorial: a guide to performing polygenic risk score analyses.
 Nat Protoc (2020). https://doi.org/10.1038/s41596-020-0353-1
 </details>